softbolhmo/sportsmanager/readme.txt

 == Installation ==

-1. Upload the 'sportsmanager.zip' file via the plugin uploader in your admin section, '/wp-admin/plugin-install.php?tab=upload'
+1. Upload the 'sportsmanager.zip' file via the plugin uploader in your admin section, '/wp-admin/plugin-install.php?tab=upload'.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Start managing your league!

 == Frequently Asked Questions ==